commercial lease | residential lease dispute | terms of lease agreement | amendments | renewal |

 Tex.
 Prop.
 Code Ann. § 24.007.
 Texas Rule of Appellate Procedure 24.2 provides:

-determine the type of security that the judgment debtor must post.
-The amount of that security must
+of security that the judgment debtor must post.
+The amount of that security must be at least:

 (A) the value of the property interest’s rent or revenue, if the property interest is real; or